-- 2. Upon entry into force of this Agreement, The treaties listed in this Agreement shall be binding on bind Cyprus and the attached <common state> legislation indispensable for the functioning of the <common state> shall be in force. apply upon entry into force of this Agreement. - 3.
+- 2. Upon entry into force of this Agreement, the treaties listed in this Agreement shall be binding on Cyprus, and the attached <common state> legislation indispensable for the functioning of the <common state> shall be in force. - 3.
 The Treaty of Establishment, the Treaty of Guarantee, and the Treaty of Alliance remain in force and shall apply mutatis mutandis to the new state of affairs.
 Upon entry into force of this Agreement, Cyprus shall sign a Treaty with Greece, Turkey and the United Kingdom on matters related to the new state of affairs in Cyprus, along with additional protocols to the Treaties of Guarantee and Alliance. - 4.
 Cyprus shall sign and ratify the Treaty of Accession to the European Union. - 5.
-Cyprus shall maintain special ties of friendship with Greece and Turkey, respecting the balance established by the Treaty of Guarantee and the Treaty of Alliance and this Agreement, and as a European Union member state shall support the accession of Turkey to the Union. - Any unilateral change to the state of affairs established by this Agreement, in particular union of Cyprus in whole or in part with any other country or any form of partition or secession, shall be is prohibited.
+Cyprus shall maintain special ties of friendship with Greece and Turkey, respecting the balance established by the Treaty of Guarantee and the Treaty of Alliance and this Agreement, and as a European Union member state shall support the accession of Turkey to the Union. - 6.
+Any unilateral change to the state of affairs established by this Agreement, in particular union of Cyprus in whole or in part with any other country or any form of partition or secession, shall be prohibited.
 Nothing in this Agreement shall in any way be construed as contravening this prohibition.